 How Are Flexor Tendon Lacerations Treated?

-When hand and finger function remains intact, partial flexor tendon lacerations may be treated with immobilization—a splint holds the hand, wrist, and forearm in place so the tendons can heal.
+Partial flexor tendon lacerations.
+When hand and finger function remains intact, a partial flexor tendon lacerations may be treated with immobilization—a splint holds the hand, wrist, and forearm in place so the tendons can heal naturally.

+Complete flexor tendon lacerations.
 Surgical intervention is often necessary.
 A flexor tendon repair is a procedure that uses special sutures and suturing techniques to re-attach the ends of the torn tendons.
 The procedure is usually done on an outpatient basis.
-Surgical and recovery time depends on the severity of the injury.
+Because every patient is different, surgical and recovery time will depends on the severity of the injury.